Getting your Trinity Audio player ready...

 - What are you willing to sacrifice?
 Most importantly, who are you willing to sacrifice to get there?

-Will AI marketing automation tools replace key talent?
+Will AI marketing automation tools replace key agency talent?

 For example, AI writing tools save journalists significant time on research.
 However, ask a journalist to use an AI tool to write an article, and in many cases, it will increase the time spent on the article rewriting plagiarized and regurgitated content.